Gender in Doctor Who: Sexuality

 Bill Potts, played by Pearl Mackie, is the first lesbian companion to travel with the Doctor.

-Madame Vastra (a Silurian) and Jenny (a human) are a same-sex married couple introduced in episode "A Good Man Goes to War."
+Madame Vastra (a Silurian) and Jenny (a human) are a same-sex married couple introduced in the episode "A Good Man Goes to War" (2011).
 They appeared in five total episodes.

 "Farewell, Sarah Jane", a 2020 short featured on the official Doctor Who YouTube channel, revealed that companions Tegan Jovanka and Nyssa were in a relationship and referred to as a couple.